cds-snc/forms-api/docs/_pages/en/making-requests.md

 > _Note: The questions will be in a data structure that is JSON format when retrieved.
 This helps if you’ll be transforming the data and need to match the answers to the questions._

 You can configure question attributes with customizable unique **Question IDs** and **additional tags**.
-These two attributes can be used to help map data form response data to target systems or destination fields in a database, making it easier to update API integrations with a consistent way of mapping response data.
+These two attributes can be used to help map form response data to target systems or destination fields in a database, making it easier to update API integrations with a consistent way of mapping response data.

 You might use these attributes to:
 - Clarify a field's purpose